 Also, check the social media post sizes for popular platforms (LinkedIn, Facebook, Instagram), permitted post lengths, the approval times, if any, and so on. you may want to read about the social media platform that the prospective employer wants to master.

-If you have any questions or need customized courses in content writing for sectors such as IT, healthcare, fitness, financial services, and so on, please write to us at sales [at] lotustech [dot] online.
+If you have questions or need customized courses in content writing for specific sectors such as IT, healthcare, government, education, financial services, and so on, please write to us at sales [at] lotustech [dot] online.